 What I bring to camp as a facilitator is my trust in the constellations field.

 Family constellations have been a great gift in my life and I feel very passionate about it.
 I feel its potential to change lives needs to be centre stage in a world that seems to have lost its way.
 I would like to play my part in doing that and that’s why I’m involved in setting up this camp.
-I am also working on a documentary about family constellations using my personal story as a way to inspire others.
-I am working on plans to film my own constellation at the end of the Camp.
-I also want to train as a facilitator and share this powerful healing work particularly with people dealing with the trauma of adoption.
+I have also recently finished making a documentary about family constellations using my personal story as a way to inspire others.
+I am also training with Barbara as a facilitator and look forward to completing in March this year so I will be able to share this powerful healing work with others, and particularly with people dealing with the trauma of adoption.

 One of the attractions of constellation work for me was the deep longing to understand where I belong.
 Attending family constellations workshops and training as a facilitator has helped me to peel away the layers of story and half-truths that I had built up around myself and look at them for what they are with love and not judgement.
 Looking afresh at myself through a systemic lens I have discovered a softer, more authentic me and this has enabled me to allow myself to belong right where I am.